You can customize invoices in several ways, including:

 Other than changing the billing cycle, there are a few ways to invoice these items without adjusting the normal subscription cycle:

-Include a one-time charge or discount to the first subscription invoice using
+Include a one-time charge to the first subscription invoice using

 Add invoice items to a draft subscription invoice